This post was first published in 2017 but has been reviewed and updated in October 2020.

 Although there’s no evidence that cutting carbohydrates from our diet will help treat cancer, important research has shown that understanding the abnormal ways that cancer cells make energy could lead to new treatments.

-Back in the 50s, a scientist called Otto Warburg noticed that cancer cells use a different chemical process from normal cells to turn glucose into energy.
+Back in the 1920s, a scientist called Otto Warburg noticed that cancer cells use a different chemical process from normal cells to make energy from glucose.

 Healthy cells use a series of chemical reactions in small cellular ‘batteries’ called mitochondria.
-The Warburg Effect, as it was dubbed following Otto’s discovery, describes how cancer cells bypass their ‘batteries’ to generate energy more rapidly to meet demand.
+The Warburg Effect, as it was soon dubbed, describes how cancer cells bypass their ‘batteries’ to generate energy more rapidly.

-This shortcut for making energy might be a weakness for some cancers that gives researchers an advantage for developing new treatments.
+This shortcut for making energy might be a weakness for some cancers.

-Firstly, it opens up the potential for developing drugs that shut down cancer cells’ energy-making processes but don’t stop healthy cells making energy.
-And researchers are testing drugs that work in this way.
+Firstly, it means scientists could develop drugs that shut down cancer cells’ powerplants but don’t stop healthy cells making energy.
+Researchers are already testing therapies designed to do just that.

-It’s certainly not grounds for cancer patients to try and do it themselves by restricting their diet during treatment – and going back to our earlier point, it could be dangerous to do so.
+There certainly aren’t grounds for cancer patients to try and do it themselves by restricting their diet during treatment.
+Going back to our earlier point, it could be dangerous to do so.

 If sugar doesn’t cause cancer, why worry about it?

-If cutting out sugar doesn’t help treat cancer, why then do we encourage people to cut down on sugary foods in our diet advice?
+If cutting out sugar doesn’t prevent or treat cancer, why do we encourage people to cut down on sugary foods in our diet advice?

 That’s because there is an indirect link between cancer risk and sugar.
-Eating lots of sugar over time can cause you to gain weight, and robust scientific evidence shows that being overweight or obese increases the risk of 13 different types of cancer.
-In fact, obesity is the single biggest preventable cause of cancer after smoking, which we’ve written about many times before.
+Eating lots of sugary foods over time can cause you to gain weight, and being overweight or obese increases the risk of 13 different types of cancer.
+In fact, overweight and obesity are the biggest cause of cancer after smoking

-How can I cut down on free sugar?
+How can I cut down on sugary food?

-One of the easiest ways to lower your added sugar is to cut down on sugary drinks, which are the largest source of sugar in the UK diet.
+It’s free sugar we’re mainly concerned with when it comes to weight gain.
+One of the easiest ways to lower your free sugar is to cut down on sugary drinks, one of the largest sources of sugar in the UK diet.

-Some sugary drinks, such as fizzy drinks and energy drinks, can have more than the recommended daily maximum amount of free sugar in one serving alone.
-And while these extra calories promote weight gain, they offer no other nutritional benefits.
+Some sugary drinks, like fizzy drinks and energy drinks, can have more than the recommended daily maximum amount of free sugar in one serving alone.
+And these extra calories can promote weight gain while offering no other nutritional benefits.

-Other obviously sugary foods such as sweets, chocolate, cakes and biscuits are all best kept as treats too.
-But some foods that have hidden high amounts of added sugar may surprise you.
-Some breakfast cereals, ready meals (including ‘healthy’ ones), pasta sauces and yoghurts can have shocking amounts of sugar added to them.
+Some breakfast cereals, ready meals, pasta sauces and yoghurts can have shocking amounts of sugar in them.
 Reading nutrition information labels and checking the ingredients list can help you choose lower sugar options.

-While there are steps you and your family can take to cut down on added sugar, making these changes can be easier said than done.
+While there are steps you and your family can take to cut down on free sugar in your diet, making these changes can be easier said than done.
 And it’s here that governments need to lend a hand.

 “Multiple cues push us as customers to stack junk food into our shopping baskets, even if we weren’t planning to,” says Professor Linda Bauld, our cancer prevention champion based at the University of Edinburgh.
 “That’s why we want the Government to help create a better food environment where the healthy choice is the easy choice for everyone.”